State Nursing Home Inspections: Overview and FAQ

 Is Your Facility Prepared for its Next Inspection?

 If you operate a nursing home, you know the importance of performing well at state nursing home inspections.
 There’s so much at stake — from your facility’s reputation to its financial future.
-Be prepared for an unannounced visit by staying in the know about the latest CMS compliance updates and getting a wide range of other free expert resources from IntelyCare.
+Be prepared for an unannounced visit and stay in the know about the latest CMS compliance updates with our latest free resources for facilities.